LDMX-Software/dev-build-context/README.md

 - SSL Certificates that will be trusted by container are in the `certs` directory

 ## Other Packages
-If you would like another package included in the development container, please open an issue in this repository.
+If you would like another package included in the development container, please open an issue in this repository for further discussion.